 Elegant architecture, remarkable history and amazing shops make the famous shopping arcades in Leeds a must-visit.

-Named in honour of Queen Victoria’s Golden Jubilee, Queen’s Arcade is a charming Grade-II listed building that’s stood on Briggate since 1889.
+Named in honour of Victoria’s Golden Jubilee, Queen’s Arcade is a charming Grade-II listed building that’s stood on Briggate since 1889.
 It was designed by London arcade-guru Edward Clark and unlike the city’s other arcades, it was once home to a hotel as well as the usual shops.
-While the hotel no longer exists, it’s left the arcade with an impressive four-storey frontage that’s just as eye-catching today as it ever was.
+While the hotel is now gone, the arcade itself still boasts the impressive four-storey frontage that once housed it.
 It was given a complete refurbishment in 1994, but you can still see many of the original features, including ornate cast-iron arches, a curved balcony and a classic glass roof.

 Queen’s Arcade, Briggate, Leeds, West Yorkshire, LS1 6LF.